Travel

 facility

-Today, CHIC Nantes is the sixth most populous city in France.
-Croisi Europe’s classic tour guides passengers through the rapidly expanding city of the 18th century and builds a magnificent neoclassical opera house to show interest in the arts.
-The richness of the 19th century prompted the creation of perhaps the most beautiful shopping gallery in the world, Passage Pomera.
-An evening cruise on the tranquil Erdre River, where boats are forbidden to make waves, shows where Cooper and Washer Woman once worked.
+Currently, CHIC Nantes is ranked as the sixth most populous city in France.
+Croisi Europe’s classic tour takes passengers on a journey through the rapidly expanding 18th-century city, showcasing its interest in the arts by building a magnificent neoclassical opera house.
+The prosperity of the 19th century led to the creation of Passage Pomera, widely regarded as one of the most beautiful shopping galleries in the world.
+An evening cruise along the tranquil Erdre River allows guests to explore the historical sites where Cooper and Washer Woman once worked, with strict regulations against creating waves.

-The day’s excursion begins with the fairytale Château Da Zile Rido, built on an island on the Indre River, where the mirror moat reflects a gray slate roof and a defensive conical tower.
-Lunch is served in the restaurant surrounded by the magnificent gardens of Villandry Castle.
-Each of the geometric gardens curated by 10 gardeners has themes such as love, music, and vegetables that recreate the style of the Renaissance.
+The day’s excursion commences with a visit to the enchanting Château Da Zile Rido, situated on an island in the Indre River.
+Its mirror moat reflects a striking gray slate roof and a defensive conical tower.
+Lunch is served in a restaurant surrounded by the magnificent gardens of Villandry Castle.
+Each of these meticulously curated geometric gardens, tended to by ten gardeners, represents different themes such as love, music, and vegetables, recreating the style of the Renaissance.

 Other nice touches